 Note: If you don’t have an Instagram business account, tactics 2 to 6 will still be applicable to your profile.

 WRITE A STELLAR BIO, PROVIDE YOUR CONTACT INFO AND ADD A CTA ( Call to Action)

-Now let’s talk how your bio and URL can work together to bring you in leads, leads, and more leads!
+Now let’s talk about how your bio and URL can work together to bring in leads, leads, and more leads!
 When carefully crafting your bio, you can include a CTA where you direct people to the link below.
 This call to action could be to subscribe to your mailing list, redeem a special offer/coupon, enter a giveaway, download an e-Guide, register for a webinar, direct people to a new product/service, etc. Then the link (URL) below will take them right to the associated landing page.
 Voila!
-Your bio is now a lead generating machine.
+Your bio is now a lead-generating machine.